tfpf/graph-plot/README.md

 # Usage
 Clone or download this repository.
 Open a terminal window to the clone or download location.
-Several examples have been provided in `examples.py`;
-hopefully, they will make everything clear.
+Several examples have been provided; hopefully, they will make everything clear.
 ```shell
 python3 examples.py
 ```